-Essays earning a score of 8 respond to the prompt by effectively taking a position on the issue of compulsory voting and developing that position with especially appropriate evidence.
+Essays earning a score of 8 respond to the prompt effectively.
+They effectively analyze how Price crafts the text to reveal her view of United States culture.
+These essays may refer to the passage explicitly or implicitly.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 fit the description of 6 essays but offer more complete support or demonstrate a more mature prose style.
+7 Essays earning a score of 7 fit the description of 6 essays but provide a more complete analysis or demonstrate a more mature prose style.